-Deploy an ASP.NET container to a remote Docker host
+Deploy an ASP.NET container to a container registry using Visual Studio

 Docker is a lightweight container engine, similar in some ways to a virtual machine, which you can use to host applications and services.
-This tutorial walks you through using the Visual Studio Tools for Docker extension to deploy an ASP.NET Core app to a Docker host on Azure using PowerShell.
+This tutorial walks you through using Visual Studio to publish your containerized application to an Azure Container Registry.

 - Install Docker for Windows

 The following steps guide you through creating a basic ASP.NET Core app that will be used in this tutorial.